Greatest Literature banner

 And they hang together well.
 In fact Hemingway gives each story a chapter number as if together they form a continuing narrative.

 In these stories we can see the serious young student of writing reach a mature level of assurance in developing his own style, a style that was unlike any before.
 Today when we read these stories we may not be as aware of how revolutionary they were, since the direct language and the understated sardonic attitude have become part of the mainstream, adopted to some degree by almost every popular writer since then.
-Yet, in our day, the stories of In Our Time read with a conflicted simplicity that is still fresh.
+Yet, in our day, the stories of In Our Time are still read with a conflicted simplicity that is still fresh.

 The book introduces Nick Adams, a character apparently standing in for Hemingway, who will appear in dozens of his stories over the years.
 We see him at various points of his upbringing and early adult life in rural and backwoods America.
 The naturalistic stories are interspersed by contrasting vignettes from the war, usually told in the first person.